|

 in March 1845.

-In 1886, Frobenius proved that, the reals, the complex numbers and the quaternions
+proved that the reals, the complex numbers and the quaternions

-form the only three types of real associative division algebras.
+are the only three associative division algebras over the reals.

 Multiplication of octonions isn't associative,